microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationjoinrequestrecord-get.md

 ## Examples

-The following example gets the status of the pending updates to tenant member state.
+The following example gets the status of a tenant joining a multi-tenant organization.

 ### Request